firebase/functions-samples/convert-images/README.md

 To test the sample:

  - Deploy your project using `firebase deploy`
- - Go to the Firebase Console **Storage** tab and upload an image that is not a JEPG, for instance a PNG.
+ - Go to the Firebase Console **Storage** tab and upload an image that is not a JPEG, for instance a PNG.
 After a short time an image with the same base name but the `.jpg` extension will be created in the same folder (make sure you refresh the UI to see the new file).